alxliv/ai_bullet/PATH_SYSTEM.md

 ## Overview

-The AI Bullet RAG system now uses an OS-agnostic path encoding system that allows the ChromaDB database to be portable across Windows, Linux, and macOS platforms.
+The AI Bullet RAG system uses an OS-agnostic path encoding system that allows the ChromaDB database to be portable across Windows, Linux, and macOS platforms.

 ## Problem Solved